jrehor/kcc/README.md

 This illustrates a core principle of k syntax — everything that you intuitively feel you should be able to omit, can and should be omitted, and there very few exceptions to this rule.
 The lesser you type, the better your code will get.

-**Valence** is a fancy word that describes a pretty simple idea that is still very important to be understood well. *Valence* of an operator or a function is basically the count of arguments they take.
-Two functions shown above have valences of 3 and 1, respectively.
+**Rank** is a less fancy way to say *valence*, a word that describes pretty simple idea that is extremely important to be understood well. *Rank* of an operator or a function is basically the count of arguments they take.
+Two functions shown above have ranks of 3 and 1, respectively.

-Three specific values of valence are so important that they have their own names.
+Two specific ranks are so important that they have their own names.
 A function or an operator...

-* that takes **no** arguments is called **niladic**
 * that takes **one** argument is called **monadic**
 * that takes **two** arguments is called **dyadic**

-As you will see, the vast majority of native operators in `k` have at least two completely unrelated semantic meanings based on the context where they are used, which is in turn defined by the number of arguments offered to the operator.
+As you will see, the vast majority of native operators in `k` have at least two completely unrelated meanings based on the context where they are used, which is in turn defined by the number of arguments offered to the operator.
 To overlook this fact is a grave mistake, so you better get a very strong grip on the idea that some things in life are **monadic**, while others are **dyadic**.
-For valences of higher and lesser order it is fine to worry less.
-For example, when you used your first ever k operator in the expression `2+2`, you have used the operator **+** in a **dyadic** context, which basically meant that you offered it *two* operands to work on, left and right, respectively.
+For ranks of higher and lesser order it is fine to worry less.
+For example, when you used your first ever k operator in the expression `2+2`, you have used the **+** operator in a **dyadic** context, which basically meant that you offered it *two* operands to work on, left and right, respectively.
 However, once you discover what the **+** operator stands for when used in a **monadic** context, it will change your life forever, so let us skip this discussion for now.

 So, lets recap.
-So far you know how to start k, how to assign values, declare most basic functions and variables, what the valence mumble is all about, and how to annotate your code.
+So far you know how to start k, how to assign values, declare most basic functions and variables, the importance of rank, and how to annotate your code.
 This is a good start, but tells you absolutely nothing about what k really is.
 Nowhere above you were promised a *gentle* introduction, so from here your best two friends are your intelligence and intuition, and the complexity is O(n^2).

 # numbers